cliffordsnow/cliffordsnow.github.io/_posts/2015-12-01-Washington-Counties-with-Open-GIS-Data.md

 if there was any GIS information available.
 For Whatcom County, I knew that the City of Bellingham had most of the counties data.

+I hope to add a link to the licensing page for each county.
+Stay tuned for future updates.

 Graphically this is the results of my inquiry.
+Click on the image to open to the interactive webmap.
 <a href="http://cdb.io/1jwgzRB">![Open Data]({{site_url}}/assets/opendata.png)